Tani Army

-The Tani Army is a Tani insurgent group that serves as the military wing of the National Socialist Council of Taniland (NSCT), a separatist organization advocating a separate country called Taniland for the Tani people, encompassing areas inhabited by various Tani tribes, in the northeastern Indian state of Arunachal Pradesh.
+The Tani Army, also called the United Tani Army (UTA), is an armed Tani nationalist and separatist group active in the northeastern Indian state of Arunachal Pradesh.

+History and Ideology

+It is associated with the National Socialist Council of Taniland (NSCT) with news reports having variously described the UTA as both the armed wing of the NSCT as well as a renamed continuation of it.
+The group espouses Tani nationalism, and like its predecessor has advanced the demand for a separate nation of Taniland for the Tani peoples.

+The group's chairman, Anthony Doke, was earlier a member of the National Liberation Council of Taniland (NLCT), a Tani separatist group formed around 2005 that was largely neutralised by the Arunachal Pradesh Police by the end of 2010.
+The UTA emerged as a new outfit at the end of 2024.

+Police has since then, booked UTA members under the Unlawful Activities (Prevention) Act (UAPA), and government statements and news reports since have described the outfit as banned or proscribed.

 Activities

-In December 2024, the UTA publicly opposed the construction of mega Dams in Arunachal Pradesh, demanding the cancellation of all Memorandum of understanding (MoUs) and Memorandum of agreement (MoAs) signed with hydropower developers.
-The group released videos showcasing their camps, reportedly located near the Indo-Myanmar border, and displayed their arsenal of weapons.
+In December 2024, the UTA publicly opposed the construction of several large dams in Arunachal Pradesh, demanding the cancellation of all memorandum of understanding and memorandum of agreement signed with hydropower developers.
+The group has also released videos showcasing their camps, reportedly located near the Indo-Myanmar border, and displayed their arsenal of weapons.

-The activities of the UTA have prompted a heightened security response from Indian authorities.
-In January 2025, the Arunachal Pradesh Police arrested individuals allegedly involved in recruiting youths into the UTA.
-Anthony Doke the Commander in Chief of Tani army, has refuted these claims, asserting that the detained individuals are former NLCT members with no current affiliation to the UTA.
+In January 2025, the Arunachal Pradesh Police arrested Tana Hassi, who was allegedly involved in recruiting youths into the UTA.
+Anthony Doke the Commander in Chief of Tani army, has however refuted these claims, asserting that the detained individuals are former NLCT members with no current affiliation to the UTA.